 If you are concerned about misuse of your device, contact your mobile service provider immediately to stop all wireless service.
 Additionally, sign on to Mobile or Online Banking and remove your device.

 Push notifications are alerts you receive within your mobile device’s notification center.
 Push notifications are a way to receive both optional alerts (those that you enroll in) and required security alerts.
 Simply choose push notifications as a delivery option when setting up or editing your alerts.

 Ensure your device's browser has cookies enabled.
 If you are using the mobile app (iOS or Android), please keep in mind that any accessibility options (larger fonts, magnification, etc.) you have enabled will impact the app.

 Yes.
 With Mobile Banking you can securely authenticate yourself and access Mobile Banking by enabling logins using only your fingerprint (or for iPhone X, facial recognition).
 Once enabled, you simply touch the screen when prompted rather than type in a user ID and password.
 This feature is available for our Android and Apple users who have a device (cellphone and/or tablet) with fingerprint authentication capability and that are using our Mobile Banking apps.

 Once you have downloaded the Mobile Banking app, you will be prompted to enable logins by fingerprint or facial recognition (for iPhone X users) after you log in for the first time.
 If you select “No Thanks,” you can enable these expedited login options at any time by going to Settings/Mobile.
 Simply select the device that you are on and click the Enable Fingerprint or Facial Recognition Authentication button.

 You can turn this feature off at any time by selecting the Disable button.

 Any tablet or cellphone with fingerprint authentication can be enabled to use one-touch logins to Mobile Banking.
-Facial Recognition is only available on iPhone X.
+Facial authentication is only available on iPhone X, XR and XS.